ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-4-pointers-preprocessors.md

 categories:
   - DSA
 tags:
-  - 'data structures and algorithms'
+  - "data structures and algorithms"
-  - 'Pointers'
+  - "Pointers"
-  - 'pointer arithmetic'
+  - "pointer arithmetic"
-  - 'double pointer'
+  - "double pointer"
-  - 'typecasting'
+  - "typecasting"
-  - 'reference variables'
+  - "reference variables"
-  - 'dynamic allocation'
+  - "dynamic allocation"
-  - 'macros'
+  - "macros"
-  - 'define'
+  - "define"
-  - 'typedef'
+  - "typedef"
 ---

 ## Pointers

 ### Need for pointers

-* To store the address of some variables from the symbol table.
+- To store the address of some variables from the symbol table.
-* This address can be retrieved using **&** and is stored in hexadecimal form.
-Eg : ``0x7ffc40fe4b94``
+- This address can be retrieved using **&** and is stored in hexadecimal form.
+Eg : `0x7ffc40fe4b94`
-* We can declare a pointer using ``data_type * name``
+- We can declare a pointer using `data_type * name`
-* We state the data_type while declaring pointers to make the de-referencing process much easier.
+- We state the data_type while declaring pointers to make the de-referencing process much easier.
-* Usually 8 bytes but can also be 4 bytes in 32-bit systems.
+- Usually 8 bytes but can also be 4 bytes in 32-bit systems.

 ```cpp
 #include<bits/stdc++.h>